NIFTy-PPL/J-UBIK/paper/paper.md

 # Statement of Need
 In astrophysical imaging, we often encounter high-dimensional signals that vary across space, time, and energy.
 The new generation of telescopes in astronomy offers exciting opportunities to capture these signals but also presents significant challenges in extracting the most information from the resulting data.
-These challenges include accurately modeling the instrument’s response to the signals, accounting for complex noise structures, and separating overlapping signal components, which often exhibit non-trivial correlation patterns.
+These challenges include accurately modeling the instrument’s response to the signal, accounting for complex noise structures, and separating overlapping signal components, which often exhibit non-trivial correlation patterns.

 Here, we introduce J-UBIK, the JAX-accelerated Universal Bayesian Imaging Kit, which leverages Bayesian statistics to reconstruct complex signals.
-Although initially designed for astronomy, we envision its applicability to other fields, such as medical imaging, particularly in the context of multi-instrument data.
+In particular, we envision its application in the context of multi-instrument data in astronomy and also other fields, such as medical imaging.
 J-UBIK is built on information field theory (IFT, [@Ensslin:2013]) and the NIFTy.re software package [@Edenhofer:2024], a JAX-accelerated version of NIFTy [@Arras:2019].

-Following the IFT paradigm, J-UBIK employs a generative prior model that encodes assumptions about the signal before incorporating any data, and a likelihood model that describes the measurements, including the responses of multiple instruments and noise statistics.
+Following the NIFTy paradigm, J-UBIK employs a generative prior model that encodes assumptions about the signal before incorporating any data, and a likelihood model that describes the measurements, including the responses of multiple instruments and noise statistics.
 Built on NIFTy.re, J-UBIK supports adaptive and distributed representations of high-dimensional physical signal fields and accelerates their inference from observational data using advanced Bayesian algorithms.
 These include maximum a posteriori (MAP), Hamiltonian Monte Carlo (HMC), and two variational inference techniques: metric Gaussian variational inference (MGVI, [@Knollmueller:2020]) and geometric variational inference (geoVI, [@Frank:2021]).
 As NIFTy.re is fully implemented in JAX, J-UBIK benefits from accelerated inference through parallel computing on clusters or GPUs.

 Previously, NIFTy.re users had to manually construct likelihood and prior models for each imaging problem, which is one of the most labor-intensive parts of the Bayesian imaging process.
 J-UBIK addresses this challenge from two angles.
 First, it provides tools to simplify the creation of new likelihood and prior models.
 Acting as a flexible toolbox, J-UBIK supports a variety of response